Squizyton/Telekinesis/README.md

 # To Use Project
 Download from GitHub and open up.
-Version created in was 2021.3.0f1
+Unity Version created in was 2021.3.0f1

 Search for the Playground scene